ipfs/ipfs-blog/src/_blog/weekly-100/README.md

 ## Join us at the Randomness Summit Thursday

-A one day conference about Randomness Beacons: the research done, the current use-cases and challenges and the systems available, all taking place this week!
+A one-day conference about Randomness Beacons: the research done, the current use-cases and challenges and the systems available, all taking place this week!
 Speakers include Juan Benet, Vitalik Buterin, Justin Drake and others, and the event is free to attend.

 [Register now](https://randomness2020.com/)